keeperofthenecklace/movieDB/README.md

 That's it!
 It is that simple.

-## Part 1 - Fetch Data from IMDb.
+## Part 1 - Fetch Data from IMDb

-The following movie ids are used for our example.
+In this example, we fetch movie ids.

+Note. you can also use t.v ids.

 We get that data from http://www.imdb.com